sphinx-doc/sphinx/doc/ext/math.rst

 .. note::

-   :mod:`sphinx.ext.mathbase` is not meant to be added to the :confval:`extensions` config value, instead, use either :mod:`sphinx.ext.pngmath` or :mod:`sphinx.ext.jsmath` as described below.
+   :mod:`.mathbase` is not meant to be added to the :confval:`extensions` config value, instead, use either :mod:`sphinx.ext.pngmath` or :mod:`sphinx.ext.jsmath` as described below.

 The input language for mathematics is LaTeX markup.
 This is the de-facto standard for plain-text math notation and has the added advantage that no further translation is necessary when building LaTeX output.

-:mod:`mathbase` defines these new markup elements:
+:mod:`.mathbase` defines these new markup elements:

 .. rst:role:: math